Atrozy/zeroshotprompting/transformers.js/zero-shot-classification/documentation.md

 ## Known Issues
 - **Initial Loading Time**: The first-time model loading can be slow due to downloading and initializing the model.
 - **Memory Usage**: Loading transformer models can be memory-intensive.
-- **Browser Compatibility**: Ensure you use a browser that supports Web Workers and modern JavaScript features.
+- **Browser Compatibility**: Ensure you use a browser that supports Web Workers and modern TypeScript features.